-Southwest Florida is home to plenty of natural beauty, from the ocean to the swamps, that are home to a huge variety of beautiful birds that make this region one of the best for birding.
+Southwest Florida is home to plenty of natural beauty, from the ocean to the swamps, that are home to a wide variety of beautiful birds that make this region one of the best for birding.
 Here are some of the top places to spot many of Florida’s wild bird species.

 1. The Everglades National Park

-The best way to explore this birding hotspot from a vantage point is through an expert-guided tour to capture memorable photos of birds such as the Wood Stork, the Great Egret, Roseate Spoonbill.
+The best way to explore this birding hotspot from a vantage point is through an expert-guided tour to capture memorable photos of birds such as the Wood Stork, the Great Egret, and the Roseate Spoonbill.

 The Everglades National Park entrance is about an hour-long drive from Central Naples.
 It opens up your world into 1.5 million acres of the largest subtropical wetland ecosystem in North America, the most pristine wilderness areas in America, the River of Grass ecosystem, over seventy endangered species, and much more.

 2. Big Cypress National Preserve

 Thanks to its diverse ecosystem of prairies, hardwood hammocks, pinelands, estuaries, and cypress swamps, Big Cypress National Preserve is considered a great birding spot.
 You get a chance to explore these breathtaking habitats and watch bird species such as the Limpkin, White-tailed Kite, and the world's smallest herons known as the Least Bitten, that cling elegantly on cattails and reeds while wooing you with their cooing and clucking call-notes.